 Memorial Room

-The Memorial Room – a giant factory hall with photo exhibitions showcasing haunting images, and containing remnants of its life as battery factory and of the Dutch UN forces – is adjacent, to the south-east of the Coffin Hall.
+The Memorial Room [Google Maps location] – a giant factory hall with photo exhibitions showcasing haunting images and containing remnants of its life as a battery factory and of the Dutch UN forces – is behind and slightly south of the Coffin Hall (as you walk from the road).
+Like the coffin hall, it has a very eerie atmosphere.

 Today, these giant halls house photo exhibitions showcasing haunting images and remnants of the Dutch UN forces